 Objectives

-The key objective of this dissertation is to develop a solution that retrieves Quality of Service (QoS) metrics from the network, and useful radio parameters dependent on the access technology being used in the moment, with an Android smartphone to assess the user Quality of Experience (QoE).
-The resulting application, is intended to run tests on the network in order to try troubleshoot possible problems with it.
-All the data gathered over time, is supposed to be seen in a simpler and attractive user interface.
+The key objective of this project is to develop a solution that retrieves Quality of Service (QoS) metrics from the network, and radio parameters dependent on the access technology being used in the moment, with an Android smartphone to assess the user Quality of Experience (QoE).
+The resulting application is intended to run tests on the network in order to try troubleshoot possible problems.
+All the data gathered over time is supposed to be seen in a simpler and attractive user interface, either in a list and map view.

-This solution is connected to a backend sending all data to a unified platform called ArQoS, a centralized and convergent product that evaluates the customer perceived quality in service usage (Voice, Internet Protocol Television (IPTV), Short Message Service (SMS), Multimedia Message Service (MMS), e-mail and Internet, to name a few), multi-technology and in multi-vendor environments in order to increase customer satisfaction and optimize resources in case of the operator [2].
+This solution is connected to a backend, sending all the data to a unified platform called ArQoS, a centralized and convergent product that evaluates the customer perceived quality in service usage (Voice, Internet Protocol Television (IPTV), Short Message Service (SMS), Multimedia Message Service (MMS), e-mail and Internet, to name a few), multi-technology and in multi-vendor environments in order to increase customer satisfaction and optimize resources in case of the operator [2].

 There are a vast case of scenarios thought for this solution deployment.
-It can be used in drive tests through the city, continuously monitoring the network, can be used by operator's technicians to identify concerning locations that needs better coverage, for real time problems troubleshooting or lastly, be used by a regular user to check internet connectivity or the downlink speed in the network at that moment, for example.
+It can be used in drive tests through the city, continuous network and service monitoring, can be used by operator's technicians to identify problematic locations with poor coverage, real time problems troubleshooting and lastly, be used by a regular user to check internet connectivity or the downlink speed in the network at that moment, for example.

 Contributions

-This solution is part of a bigger product named, ArQoS.
-This product already has mobile and fixed probes monitoring the network and producing Key Performance Indicators (KPIs) and Key Quality Indicators (KQIs) from it.
+This solution is part of a bigger product named ArQoS, which has mobile and fixed probes monitoring the network, producing diverse Key Performance Indicators (KPIs) and Key Quality Indicators (KQIs).

-The ArQoS Pocket solution is focused on Android devices, which allows end-users to report their service experience, perform tests contrary to what happens with the other probes that work totally without user interaction.
-Furthermore, ArQoS Pocket gains relevance in VoWi-Fi or VoLTE tests, only possible to do in this solution due to their type of probes.
+The ArQoS Pocket solution is another probe that runs on Android devices.
+This allows end-users to have an interface to report their service experience and perform tests at almost any time and place, which do not happens with the other probes that are completely autonomous.
+Additionally, because it will run on Android devices, it is expected to collect data in a larger scale, giving to the operator a more accurate performance and notion of what is happening with its network in the moment.

+This solution also gains relevance in Voice over Wireless Fidelity (VoWi-Fi) or Voice over Long Term Evolution (VoLTE) tests, as these are functionalities already available in several commercial smartphones but, due to its immaturity, are not yet available in the embedded terminals that typically integrate dedicated probing equipment.

+The application already had a dashboard page where the user could see the Wireless Fidelity (Wi-Fi) link speed or the mobile technology if using the mobile network.
+Furthermore, it is also shown in this page the signal strength level on both mobile and Wi-Fi networks.
+Some tests like Packet Internet Groper (PING) to the Google website, Hypertext Transfer Protocol (HTTP) Download/Upload and perform a portal login were also available for the user to execute in the application.
+Reports an encountered anomaly in the operator’s network or services was another feature already implemented in the application.
+Lastly, it was already built a settings page with the option for the user to change the default app’s homepage and language.